MichaelFraser99/discord-application-sdk/README.md

 # Discord Application Commands SDK
-And SDK enabling the programmatic use of the discord application commands API
+An SDK enabling the programmatic use of the discord application commands API

 ## Usage
 ```go